leonardoalt/fusion/README.md

-# Trollup - the simplest zkRollup
+# Fusion - the simplest zkRollup

-Trollup is an experimental Ethereum ZKRollup, created with the goal of being the simplest L2 that can be used in production.
+Fusion is an experimental Ethereum ZKRollup, created with the goal of being the simplest L2 that can be used in production.
 Users can make L2 transfers, as well as enter/exit the L2 via the L1 contract (not yet implemented).

-Trollup consists of an L2 sequencer, a ZK prover, and an L1 verifier smart contract.
+Fusion consists of an L2 sequencer, a ZK prover, and an L1 verifier smart contract.
 The sequencer keeps track of the canonical L2 state, and receives transactions to be included in L2 blocks.
 The prover takes these signed transactions, the old state and the new state, and builds a Zero Knowledge